 Expertise

 Charlie advises employers, employees and LLP members.
-He has particular experience and expertise in: Senior recruitment, remuneration and exits; Mental health in the workplace, including serious psychiatric breakdowns from stress and overwork; Bullying, harassment, discrimination and matters arising from #MeToo; Investigation of allegations of serious misconduct; Employee competition and restrictive covenants; Whistleblowing; Boardroom disputes.
+He has particular expertise in: Executive recruitment, remuneration and exits; Mental health in the workplace, including serious psychiatric breakdowns from stress and overwork; Bullying, harassment, discrimination; Investigation of allegations of serious misconduct; Employee competition, business protection and restrictive covenants; Whistleblowing; Boardroom disputes.

-Charlie is an experienced litigator not only in the Employment Tribunal but also in the High Court and appellate courts up to the Supreme Court.
+Charlie is an experienced litigator in the Employment Tribunal and the civil courts.

 Charlie acts for clients in a wide range of sectors, including technology, media, entertainment, financial services and professional services.
 He is experienced in advising on private client employment matters for high-profile individuals.